Gendered Biases in Artificial Intelligence

 Submitted by Radhika Radhakrishnan (@radhika-radhakrishnan) on Thursday, 7 November 2019

 My talk will attempt to bust the myth of “objectivity” or “neutrality” of Artificial Intelligence (AI) technologies by highlighting gendered biases in AI and how they arise.
-To substantiate, I will focus on Virtual Assistants / “Bots” by presenting my primary research on two case studies - first, a comparative analysis of the responses of smartphone-based Virtual Assistants (such as Siri and Alexa) to user queries on gender-based violence in India; and second, a gendered enquiry of Microsoft’s Twitter bot Tay.
+To substantiate, I will focus on Virtual Assistants / “Bots” by presenting my primary research on a comparative analysis of the responses of smartphone-based Virtual Assistants (such as Siri and Alexa) to user queries on gender-based violence in India.

 Concerns in India?